voutilad/neo4j-spark-connector/README.md

 ### Neo4jGraphFrame

-GraphFrames are a new Spark API to process graph data.
+GraphFrames are a new Apache Spark API to process graph data.

 It is similar and based on DataFrames, you can create GraphFrames from DataFrames and also from GraphX graphs.